mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

         ON p.user_id = lp.user_id
        AND p.purchase_date = lp.max_date;
 ```

+For writing to databases, maybe you'll use an ORM (e.g. `SQLAlchemy`) or just an API.
+But this is probably more of a software engineering thing than data science $-$ you'll want to have strict rules on what can be written and who has write permission to a database.
+(No one should have write permission to Prod!)

 #### Interacting with APIs
 Aside from SQL, the other main way you'll access data is via **APIs**, or Application Programming Interfaces.<sup>[[3]](#3-interacting-with-apis)</sup>